 Retirees, defined as having met Age 55 and 10 years of eligible service, are eligible for Georgetown University Tuition Assistance Program (TAP) benefits for themselves and their children under the age of 30 through the TAP plan.
-In order to be eligible for this benefit as a retiree, you must have been working at least 90% time or 36 hours per week at the time of your retirement.
+In order to be eligible for this benefit as a retiree you must meet the Rule of 75 (learn more).

 The same rules and limits (including lifetime maximums) apply for retirees as for active employees, so you should review the Tuition Assistance Program rules before applying for these benefits.